-- 1. Guidelines on the implementation of the Roaming decoupling obligation. - 2.
-Report on the progress and challenges in the implementation of the Roaming decoupling obligation (to be completed in 2014). - 3.
-Benchmark Reports (two), in view of the Roaming Regulation.
+- 1. Updated guidelines on the Roaming Regulation III - 2.
+Guidelines on the implementation of the Roaming decoupling obligation. - 3.
+Report on the progress and challenges in the implementation of the Roaming decoupling obligation (to be completed in 2014). - 4.
+Benchmark Reports (two), in view of the Roaming Regulation. - 5.
+BEREC International Roaming compliance report

-- 4. Report on transparency and comparability of different tariffs, following the Roaming Regulation. - 5.
-Exchange of experience on call origination in to the provision of Special Rates Services (SRS). - 6.
-Exchange of views on measures to reduce the administrative burden for cross-border providers. - 7.
-Opinions on Article 7/7a Phase II cases. - 8.
-Consideration of issues on machine to machine services. - 9.
-Benchmarks (two) on Mobile Termination Rates (MTRs), Fixed Termination Rates (FTRs) and Short Messaging Services (SMSs). - 10.
-Exchange of views on the imputation of revenue indicators in relation to bundled services. - 11.
-Regulatory Accounting in practice report. - 12.
-Opinion on the anticipated draft Commission Recommendation on Non-Discrimination. - 13.
+- 6. Report on transparency and comparability of different tariffs, following the Roaming Regulation. - 7.
+Exchange of experience on call origination in to the provision of Special Rates Services (SRS). - 8.
+Exchange of views on measures to reduce the administrative burden for cross-border providers. - 9.
+Opinions on Article 7/7a Phase II cases. - 10.
+Consideration of issues on machine to machine services. - 11.
+Benchmarks (two) on Mobile Termination Rates (MTRs), Fixed Termination Rates (FTRs) and Short Messaging Services (SMSs). - 12.
+Consideration of outstanding issues and challenges on the implementation of the Commission Recommendation on Termination Rates - 13.
+Exchange of views on the imputation of revenue indicators in relation to bundled services. - 14.
+Regulatory Accounting in practice report. - 15.
 Opinion on the anticipated draft Commission revised Recommendation on Relevant Markets.